pnxenopoulos/csgonavparse/README.md

 > A [Source Engine](https://en.wikipedia.org/wiki/Source_(game_engine)) bot Nav file parser written in Go.
 This was written for CS:GO but will likely work with little or no modification for other Source titles.
 The specifics of the .nav format were reverse engineered using the information on [Valve's wiki](https://developer.valvesoftware.com/wiki/NAV) as a starting point.
 For more information on Source's Navigation Meshes see Valve's wiki: https://developer.valvesoftware.com/wiki/Navigation_Meshes

+We cloned this repository and made the changes as it was necessary for the [csgo](https://github.com/pnxenopoulos/csgo) data parsing package for Python.

 # Parsing `.nav` files
 First, create a parser and pass in any `Reader` that contains the binary `.nav` file.
 This file game can be found in CSGO's game files.
 Then, call the `Parse()` method.
 Doing so will output a parsed `NavMesh` object which you can perform operations on.
 See an example below: